 4. What Major Challenges Did You Face During Your Last Role?
 How Did You Manage Them?

 An interviewer may ask this question to gauge how you handle challenging or stressful situations.
 Include how you felt in the incident and how you handled it in your response.
-Similarly, if you have no past knowledge resolving a conflict in the workplace, you might answer this question by describing how you would handle a stressful scenario if one arose.
+Similarly, suppose you have no past knowledge of resolving a conflict in the workplace.
+In that case, you might answer this question by describing how you would handle a stressful scenario if one arose.

 “I once dealt with an irritated customer on the phone while working as an administrative assistant at XYZ firm.
 The customer was upset and anxious because an unauthorized transaction had been made to their credit card.
-Despite the fact that the customer was yelling at me, I did not stop them, and I reminded myself of how nervous and stressed they must be to be behaving out in this manner.
+Even though the customer was yelling at me, I did not stop them, and I reminded myself of how nervous and stressed they must be to be behaving in this manner.
 I acknowledged the customer’s feelings before asking for their membership details and continuing to investigate the issue.
 It turned out that the customer had forgotten about their membership due date.
 The consumer was calm once we handled the situation and apologized to me.
 We talked about the weather and my three-month-old puppy near the end of our session.”

 5. Describe Your Daily Routine as an Administrative Assistant?